Vishwas-Banjan/iresa-android/README.md

 ## Features

-- Login to specific station using barcode scanning
+- Login to specific station using QR Code scanning
 - View a list of songs suggested by the station's owner
 - Vote for one or more songs
 - Update UI in real time whenever a new list of songs is available to vote